 Reverend David Hansen is an author, activist, and ordained minister of the United Church of Christ.
 He and Sally have been married for 50 years.
 Their children are Christian, Muslim, and Atheist, white and black, and have multiple citizenships.

 Abhay has been affiliated with the Satyagraha Institute since 2015 and has a background in business and user experience design.
 He is particularly interested in how design can serve as a conduit for social change and ethical business practices.
-His current role involves IT and marketing strategy with the Institute.
+His role with the Institute involves IT strategy and design.

 Andrea Palomo Robles

 Political Science student, former student in Gujarat Vidyapith: Diploma Course on Gandhian Nonviolence.
 Leader, speaker and social entrepreneur: working for peace and leadership, involved in different NGOs, such as Scouts, Messengers of Peace, Gen M & Kybernus.

 Marcela was born in Mexico, D.C., in a multicultural family, since on the maternal side, her grandfather was Japanese of Japanese parents; her grandmother was Mexican of Spanish father and German mother.
 On the father’s side, her grandmother was Mexican and her grandfather was a Spanish father.